USEPA/CRACMM/sphinx/README.md

 To view this page on on the CRACMM website instead of in raw markdown (if you're not already there), click [here](https://USEPA.github.io/CRACMM/sphinx/README.html).

+Note: Since this tutorial exists as a page on the CRACMM GitHub Pages site, make sure to regenerate the HTML for the webite after making any changes to this tutorial before making a pull request to the USEPA/CRACMM repository.

 ## Table of Contents
 * [Git Workflow Summary](#git-workflow-summary): This section goes over the basic git workflow for updating HTML on the CRACMM GitHub Pages website.
 If you are looking for detailed instructions on this process, this is not the tutorial you are looking for.
 Use the "Repository Setup" and "Process to Build HTML" tutorials instead.